-For employees who wish to raise concerns without fear of reprisal or victimisation, we provide an external confidential, independent whistleblowing hotline and email facility, which is available in local languages, or they can contact senior managers within their business, the Group Company Secretary, or the Chair of the Audit Committee, without fear of reproach.
-During 2023, 10 such issues were reported and investigated (2022: 12).
+For employees who wish to raise concerns without fear of reprisal or victimisation, we provide an external confidential, independent whistleblowing hotline and email facility, available in local languages.
+Employees can also contact senior managers within their business, the Group Company Secretary, or the Chair of the Audit Committee, without fear of reproach.
+44 such issues were reported and investigated in 2024 (2023: 10).
+During 2024, we issued updated whistleblowing training to our employees and ensured that this was communicated at all levels within the organisation.
+We believe this heightened awareness resulted in the increase in whistleblowing reports and this is seen as a positive reflection of the awareness across the Group.